hackclub/hackclub/workshops/python_data_viz/README.md

 # Step Two: Let's Make A Simple Line Plot!

 **Note: Customize your plots and graphs!
 (Labels, Values, etc.)**

+On the first line of your new untitled Jupyter notebook, add the following code:

 ```python
 import pandas as pd